Peter Andre: Personal life

 Andre began dating glamour model Katie Price after they met on reality series I'm a Celebrity...Get Me Out of Here! in early 2004.
 They secretly got engaged that May, but it was not announced publicly until months later.
 They married on 10 September 2005 at Highclere Castle.
-They have two children together.
+They have two children together: Junior Savva Andre and Princess Tiaamii Crystal Andrea.
 While married to Price, Andre was stepfather to her son from her earlier relationship with footballer Dwight Yorke.
 They renewed their vows in September 2008, but it was announced in May 2009 that they had separated.
 They divorced in September of that year.

-In July 2012, Andre began a relationship with Emily MacDonagh, a doctor who gave birth to Andre's third child a daughter in 2014.
-They married in 2015 at Mamhead House.
-In 2016, they had a son together.
-In April 2024, they had another daughter together.
+In July 2012, Andre began a relationship with Emily MacDonagh, a doctor, marrying in 2015 at Mamhead House.
+The couple have three children, bringing Andre's total to five altogether.
 They live in Surrey.

 Being born to Greek Cypriot parents, Andre enjoys reconnecting with his roots and maintains a home in Kiti.

+In the 1990s, Andre had a secret relationship with Spice Girls singer Mel B.